Weetbix/facebot/README.md

 `DEBUG_MESSAGES`|False by default.
 Set this to true to receive debug direct messages from Facebot

 ## Running Locally
-You can test and run Facebot locally with `node bin/run_local_storage.js`
+You can test or run Facebot locally with `node bin/run_local_storage.js`

 You will still need to setup the environment variables described above (without `DATABASE_URL`). `run_local_storage.js` will use the local file system to store the login data and any channel links, this is usually not appropriate when running on a PaaS such as Heroku.

-## Deploying to Heroku for free
-The bot can easily be deployed and run on a free Heroku instance, without making any changes.

-1. Fork this project
-2. Create a new Heroku App
-3. Select "Connect to Github" as the deployment method
-4. Choose your forked repository, and the branch you want to deploy (eg `master`)
-5. Under the Resources tab, search for and add the Heroku Postgres addon
-6. Under the settings tab, add all the required environment variables listed above as *Config Variables*

 # Using the Bot